SvenVw/fdm/.changeset/curly-streets-cross.md

 "@svenvw/fdm-app": minor
 ---

-Show at nitrogen balance a comparison of the balance with the target level at farm and field level
+Show a comparison of the nitrogen balance with the target level on both farm and field pages